2005 Cheltenham & Gloucester Trophy: Quarter-finals

-Andrew Symonds scored 101 and took two wickets for 46 to be the difference between the sides at Old Trafford.
+Andrew Symonds scored 101 and took two wickets for 46 to be the difference between the teams at Old Trafford.
 Having been sent in to bat, Lancashire owed much of their success to a partnership of 118 between Symonds and Marcus North, and good lower-order hitting took the total to 249 for 8, despite three wickets each from Sussex' Pakistanis, Rana Naved-ul-Hasan and Mushtaq Ahmed.
 The Sussex chase looked on when they were 112 for 1 with Matt Prior and Chris Adams at the crease, as they were just waiting for opportunities to up the run-rate, but instead Symonds and England all-rounder Andrew Flintoff ran through them with the ball, and Robin Martin-Jenkins and Ahmed eventually had to consolidate to 214 for 8, losing by 35 runs.